MateiMartin/MateiMartin/README.md

 <br />
 <br />

 Hello, I'm Martin Matei, an enthusiastic Full Stack Developer 🚀 from Romania.
-Currently, I'm in my third year of High School, passionately dedicating myself to the captivating world of coding and programming, as I continue to learn and grow in this exciting field 👨🏽‍💻.

-Alongside my ongoing education, I find immense joy in exploring various activities.
-Sports, music, and gaming are all sources of delight for me, serving as avenues to unwind and recharge.
-It's especially gratifying to see how each of these interests intersects with my programming journey, allowing me to approach challenges with a fresh and creative perspective.🚀💻
+I'm a student in my third year of High School with a keen interest in programming, full-stack development, and cybersecurity 👨🏽‍💻.
+Beyond my educational pursuits, I find joy in sports, music, and gaming, which not only serve as sources of delight but also inspire my creative approach to coding challenges 🚀💻.

   <img align="right" alt="GIF" src="https://www.cdipits.com/public/uploads/service-.gif" width="500" height="320" />

 **Information:**

-- 👨🏽‍💻 Learning React and C++.
+- 👨🏽‍💻 Learning Python and C++.
 - 📧 Feel free to reach out to me at martin.matei@gmail.com

 **Languages and Tools:**